 - Scott Simpson, public advocacy director – email@example.com or 202-735-1984

-Madihha Ahussain, special counsel for anti-Muslim bigotry at Muslim Advocates, regarding…Read More
+Washington, DC – The following is a statement from Madihha Ahussain, special counsel for anti-Muslim bigotry at Muslim Advocates, regarding…Read More

 The following is a reaction from Scott Simpson, public advocacy director at Muslim Advocates, regarding President Donald Trump’s announcement today that Mike Pompeo will replace Rex Tillerson as secretary of state: